syncfusion-content/wpf-docs/wpf/Surface-Chart/Data-Binding.md

 # Data Binding in WPF Surface Chart (SfSurfaceChart)

-In surface chart, you cane apply data in a grid table format, that contains the number of rows and columns as shown in the following table.
+In the Surface Chart, you can visualize data provided in a grid table format that contains the number of rows and columns as shown in the following table.

 <table>
 <tr>